pavankumarsimma/chatapplication/README.md

 A samll Demo video is uploaded above you can watch it.

 Developed a fully functional chat application for Android using Kotlin and Android Studio.
-Implemented real-time messaging features using Utilized Firebase Realtime Database as the backend solution for real-time data synchronization and storage, ensuring seamless messaging functionality in the Android chat application.
+Implemented real-time messaging features using Firebase Realtime Database as the backend solution for real-time data synchronization and storage, ensuring seamless messaging functionality in the Android chat application.
 Designed and implemented a user-friendly interface with features such as chat bubbles.
 Integrated user authentication and security measures to ensure privacy and data protection.
 Implemented features like message encryption.